 Power Washer Recommendation

-- Spray Lances: Our pressure washer surface cleaner includes a pressure-regulating Vario Power spray wand and a patented Dirt Blaster spray lance for superior cleaning performance
+- Pressure Regulating: Use the Vario Power spray wand for light-duty jobs, and a patented Dirt Blaster spray wand for superior cleaning performance on tough-to-clean surfaces.

-- High-Pressure Hose: Our water pressure washer comes equipped with a generous 25' high-pressure washer hose that offers plenty of reach and a hose reel for simple storage
+- High Pressure Hose: Comes equipped with a generous 25' kink-resistant high-pressure hose that offers plenty of reach, as well as an onboard pressurized hose reel for simple storage

-- Onboard Detergent Tank: Our water pressure washer features an onboard removable detergent tank for easy soap application; Adjustable flow dial allows you to control how much detergent is applied
+- Onboard Detergent Tank: Features an onboard removable detergent tank for easy soap application, while an adjustable flow dial allows you to control how much detergent is applied

 Look for light-duty or consumer-grade pressure washers.
 These generally produce about 1,000 to 2,000 PSI, and this should be adequate for your needs.
 These cheaper models are not really intended for daily use, but they are find for a home handyman who just wants to do chores on the week-end.
 Visit our post on pressure washer reviews for more details on our other recommendations.